ealush/vest/packages/n4s/docs/shape.md

 In regular cases, a missing key in the data object would cause an error to be thrown.
 To prevent that from happening, mark your optional keys with `enforce.optional`.

-enforce.optional will pass a key that's either not defined, undefined or null.
+enforce.optional will pass validations of a key that's either not defined, undefined or null.

 `enforce.optional` takes as its arguments all the rules that the value should pass - only if it is present.
 If it is not present in the data object.